 The following morning we boarded Le Shuttle for the 35 minute crossing.
 Easy as peas 😉 (to quote Keith Lemon).
 Drove off the other end straight into Calais.

 We’d decided to stay our first night at an Aire (cross between a car park and campsite, see photo below) quite close to Calais.
 The sat nav wasn’t receiving a GPS signal and my phone was on a go slow so we missed the turning for the Aire.
 Not to worry, we carried on to Boulogne Sur Mer.
 The trusty sat nav took us about 2 miles passed the Aire so we had to double back.
-Eventually we found out.
+Eventually we found it.
 We paid our €20.20 for 2 nights, including water, and found a sheltered spot on the cliffs overlooking the sea.

 We’d heard a few horror stories of people being robbed whilst on Aires so we took no chances and made sure our van was secure.